Tobyking13/Password-Generator/README.md

 ## Description

-The challenge this week was to create a random password generator.
+I have created a random password generator.
 The application works by asking the user to enter a number between 10 and 64 for the length of the password.
 If the user selects a number outside of these parameters the application will alert the user that they must select a number between 10 & 64.
 The application then asks the user if they would like to include special, numeric, lowercase and/or uppercase characters.
 Again, if the user does not select any character types the application will alert the user to select at least one character type.

 There are 4 arrays with each character type.
 Once the information has been gathered regarding the password options the application will choose a random index from a random array as many times as the user asks for the password to be.
 This creates a pseudo-random password based on the Math.random() method.